youngsangchoi/youngsangchoi.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral student advised by [Dr. Shalmali Joshi](https://reaim-lab.github.io/shalmalijoshi.html) and [Dr. Pierre Elias](https://members.dbmi.columbia.edu/CRADLE/) at the [Department of Biomedical Informatics](https://www.dbmi.columbia.edu/) at Columbia University.
+I am a doctoral student advised by [Dr. Shalmali Joshi](https://reaim-lab.github.io/shalmalijoshi.html) and [Dr. Pierre Elias](https://members.dbmi.columbia.edu/CRADLE/) at the [Department of Biomedical Informatics (DBMI)](https://www.dbmi.columbia.edu/) at Columbia University.

 Previously, I was a researcher at the National Cancer Center-Korea and received my Master of Science in Information Systems under the advisement of Dr. Deborah Estrin at [Cornell Tech](https://tech.cornell.edu/programs/masters-programs/jacobs-technion-cornell-dual-ms-health-tech/) and Bachelor of Arts in Mathematics at New York University.

 My first name is Young Sang but I prefer to be called Young (like the opposite of "old").
 You can reach me via email at `young[dot]sang[dot]choi[at]columbia[dot]edu`.

 ## Research
-My research is on machine learning for clinical informatics with a focus on multimodal learning.
+My research is on machine learning for clinical informatics with a focus on multimodal learning and trustworthiness.

 In particular, I am currently exploring the following: